officialgazette/announcement-model/reduced/README.md

 26.06.2025

 **Business Case:** Currently, it is not intended to offer several business cases per announcement type.
 Instead, there is a separate announcement type for each specialization of an announcement.
 This simplifies the configuration file.
+For this reason, the planned debt call for the prototype with formerly three business cases was split into two separate announcement types.
+It should be possible to model the core functionalities in the sense of a prototype with these three announcement types.

 **Name:** A new multilingual element “name” has been added.